 For instance, my toddler had a horrible habit of hitting others.
 My first reaction was to isolate him.
 Hitting warrants an extreme reaction, I reasoned.

-These aren’t excuses for hitting, but understanding the motive reveals that his frustration was valid.
+These aren’t excuses for hitting, but understanding their motive reveals that their frustration is valid.

-Time outs also embarrass kids.
-Making kids feel bad—whether through embarrassment or punishment—isn’t the goal of discipline.
-The goals include things like learning acceptable conduct.
-Regulating her emotions.
-Following directions.
+Lastly, time outs embarrass our kids.
+Making them feel bad—whether through embarrassment or punishment—isn’t the goal of discipline.
+The goals include things like learning acceptable conduct, regulating emotions, or following directions.
 Not feeling terrible about themselves.

 3. Kids learn that negative feelings should be ignored

-Time outs teach kids that negative emotions should be hushed or ignored, not sorted or dealt with.
-We tell our kids, “If you’re going to be that loud, then go cry in your room.”
-All because we don’t want to sit with them during their sadder moments.
+Time outs teach them that negative emotions should be hushed or ignored, not sorted or dealt with.
+We tell them, “If you’re going to be that loud, then go cry in your room.”
+All because we don’t want to sit with them during their sad or angry moments.

 4. Kids don’t learn to regulate their emotions

 During time outs, kids don’t have us nearby to help them regulate their emotions.
-We can’t discuss their feelings, or reassure them that unsettling feelings are normal and will go away.
-Kids don’t learn to take deep breaths or feel comforted by a nursery song or a beloved stuffed animal.
+We can’t discuss their feelings or reassure them that unsettling ones are normal and will go away.
+They don’t learn to take deep breaths or feel comforted by a nursery song or a beloved stuffed animal.